geeksterin/WebAssignment/02-HTML/101-HTML-RESUME/README.md

 ## Points to Remember
-- Create index.html file in this folder
+- Create index.html file in ```./Resume``` folder
 - Create the above resume using HTML only
 - Host the Resume and provide the link in this README file

-HOSTED LINK :